 Family gathering during the Christmas holidays

-Family gatherings are one of the best traditions in the country during the Christmas holidays.
-Salvadorans travel long distances to be with loved ones during these holiday celebrations.
+Getting together with family or friends is one of the best Salvadoran traditions during the Christmas holidays.
+Salvadorans travel long distances to be with loved ones during these celebrations.

-Salvadoran families do different things during Christmas gatherings.
-For example, some families attend religious activities together.
-Other families stay at home, play traditional music, dance, hang out, and talk to each other.
+Families do different things during these Christmas gatherings.
+Some families attend religious activities together, while others stay at home, play traditional music, dance, socialize, and converse with each other.

 Traditional and unique foods for Christmas

-When it comes to specific foods for Christmas dinner, each family decides what they want to prepare.
-The cooking of these traditional Salvadoran foods is a tradition that makes this holiday better in El Salvador.
+When it comes to specific foods for Christmas dinner, each family decides what they want to prepare for their holiday meal.
+The preparation of these traditional Salvadoran dishes is a tradition that enhances the holiday experience in El Salvador.

 The fireworks during Christmas celebrations